hlubenow/DungeonDraw/README.md

 ### DungeonDraw

-DungeonDraw 1.1 - A simple dungeon editor for role-playing games like for example "Dungeons & Dragons".
+DungeonDraw 1.1 - A simple dungeon editor in Python/Tkinter for role-playing games like for example "Dungeons & Dragons".

 Just draw your walls and doors on a grid (nothing more).